XI Workshop on Probabilistic and Statistical Methods

 Andressa Cerqueira - UFSCar

-André Fujita - USP (IME)
+André Fujita - USP

 Ao invés de usar características incidentais das redes, focamos na inferência sobre os mecanismos de geração, que são as verdadeiras estruturas de interesse.
 Apresentamos uma estrutura estatística não paramétrica para inferência sobre esses mecanismos, essencial quando modelos paramétricos são insatisfatórios.